 7. Thrift Stores

 Not all thrift stores are charity based, but they will all offer pre-loved items at decent prices.
-Especially around back to school time, you may need to scour the racks a few times a week, but there are always some hidden gems in our thrift store.
+Especially around back to school time, you may need to scour the racks a few times a week, but there are always some hidden gems in thrift stores.

 8. Consignment Stores